mfarragher/obsidiantools/README.md

 There are other API features that try to mirror the Obsidian.md app, for your convenience when working with Python, but they are no substitute for the interactivity of the app!

-The text from vault notes goes through this process: markdown → HTML → process front matter → ASCII plaintext.
+The text from vault notes goes through this process: markdown → split out front matter from text → HTML → ASCII plaintext.
 The functions for text processing are in the `md_utils` module so they can be used to get text, e.g. for use in NLP analysis.

 ## ⏲️ Installation
 ``pip install obsidiantools``